rajgoel/course-machine-learning/08-lecture/slides.md

 ---

-## DQN vs. Double DQN (DDQN)
+## Overestimation bias

-In DQN the target network is target network is used for both action selection and evaluation.
-As Q-values may be wrong, especially early in training, any overestimation may amplify if used for selection and evaluation.
+In DQN the target network is used for **both** action selection and evaluation.

+> [!WARNING]
+> If an action is overestimated, it will be both selected (due to high value) and evaluated highly (same high value), creating an **overestimation bias** causing a wrong learning signal.

+---

+## Double DQN (DDQN)

-To reduce such an **overestimation bias** DDQN uses the target network for evaluation, and the main network for action selection.
+To reduce the overestimation bias DDQN uses the target network for evaluation, and the main network for action selection.

 > [!NOTE]
-> Decoupling selection from evaluation prevents the same network's overestimation errors from compounding.
-If the main network overestimates an action, the target network provides an independent evaluation that is less likely to have the same overestimation bias.
+> If the main network overestimates an action, the target network provides an independent evaluation that is less likely to have the same overestimation bias.

 ---